Rule-based DFM analysis for forging: Close die forging

 Also known as impression die forging, impressions are made in a pair of dies.
 These impressions are transferred to the work-piece during deformation.
 A small gap between the dies called flash gutter is provided so that the excess metal can flow into the gutter and form a flash.
 Flash plays an important role during the deformation of the work-piece inside the die cavity.
 Due to the high length to thickness ratio of the flash gutter, friction in the gap is very high.
 Because of this, the material in the flash gap is subjected to high pressure.
 There is high resistance to flow.
 This in turn promotes effective filling of the die cavity.
 In hot forging, the flash cools faster as a result of it being smaller in size.
 This enhances the resistance of the flash material to deformation resistance.
 As a result of this, the bulk of work-piece is forced to deform and fill the die cavity more effectively – even intricate parts of the die cavity is filled.

+Workpiece temperature

+During the forging process, the workpiece is either above the recrystallization temperature or below it.
+The former is known as Hot forging while the latter is known as Cold forging.